aliir74/restaurant-manager/README.md

 ## Development
 - Install docker and docker-compose.
 - Run `cp .env.sample .env` and fill `.env` file.
 - Run `docker-compose -f docker-compose.dev.yml up --build`.
+It may take some time (because seeding initial data).
 - The service is run under `0.0.0.0:8000` and update after each file changes.

 ## Deployment
 - Install docker and docker-compose.
 - Run `cp .env.sample .env` and fill `.env` file.
 - Run `docker-compose -f docker-compose.prod.yml up --build`.
+It may take some time (because seeding initial data).
-- The service is run under `yourserverip/domain`.
+- The service is run under `yourserverip` or `domain`.

 [//]: # (## Rest API Documents)
 [//]: # (- You can see api documentations under `/swagger` or `/redoc` urls.)